davchana/thoughts/daily-list.md

 - The best plans let you change them.
 - Yesterday's home runs don't win today's games.
 - You can have excuses or results.
 Not both.
+- Write in order to think.
+You don't actually know what you think until you write it.